 Do your children have present goals for themselves?

 We’ve never really talked about goals, actually.
 This is something I should discuss with them!
 My oldest two did ask about university the other day, and we talked about where they might want to go to university in eight or ten years.
 I should sit down with them again to think more seriously about that and set some goals for getting there.
 Those goals may change in the next decade but it’s still a good idea to start. 🙂

 What is your understanding of an education?
-And how do you include that understanding in your homeschool?

 An education is about the whole person, not just certain subjects.
 I think one of the weaknesses of the school system is that they focus on “academic” subjects and learning that can be measured and tracked.
 So much learning is missed that way!